SerenityOS/serenity/Base/usr/share/man/man1/find.md

 * `-type t`: Checks if the file is of the specified type, which must be one of `b` (for block device), `c` (character device), `d` (directory), `l` (symbolic link), `p` (FIFO), `f` (regular file), and `s` (socket).
-* `-links number`: Checks if the file has the given number of hard links.
+* `-links [-|+]number`: Checks if the file has the given number of hard links.
 * `-user name`: Checks if the file is owned by the given user.
 Instead of a user name, a numerical UID may be specified.
 * `-group name`: Checks if the file is owned by the given group.
 Instead of a group name, a numerical GID may be specified.
-* `-size number[bcwkMG]`: Checks if the file uses the specified `n` units of space rounded up to the nearest whole unit.
+* `-size [-|+]number[bcwkMG]`: Checks if the file uses the specified `n` units of space rounded up to the nearest whole unit.

+  The '+' and '-' prefixes denote greater than and less than, i.e an exact size of `n` units doesn't match.
+Sizes are always rounded up to the nearest unit, empty files, while the latter will match files from 0 to 1,048,575 bytes.

   The unit of space may be specified by any of these suffixes: